Environmental and

 • Developing and implementing plans to enhance our emissions monitoring systems, including:

-• Installing Gas Cloud Imaging monitoring systems at our APT storage and compression facilities
+• Completing the installation of Gas Cloud Imaging monitoring systems at our APT storage and compression facilities

-• Developing a plan and began installation of advanced monitoring technologies at our other storage & compression facilities
+• Launching a multi-year program to install advanced monitoring technologies at our other storage & compression facilities

 • Implementing an enterprise-wide electric utility bill processing system to support Scope 2 emissions quantification and monitoring